lakshya8066/katacoda-scenarios/quiz1/step1.md

  Check version: `minikube version`{{execute}}

- It should be `v1.25.1` now
+ It should be `v1.25.1` now.

- We can start minikube now:
+ We can start minikube now with 2 nodes and `docker` as the driver.
+Here we are using the flag `--force` for the tutorial because running minikube as root and driver as docker, is not allowed. `--force` flag is **highly unrecommended** in production environment.
+To use minikube with the `--force` flag, follow the instruction from the docker [documentation](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to add a new user and run docker as non root.

+ For now we can go ahead with the `--force` flag for the tutorial.

  `minikube start --force --nodes 2 --driver=docker`{{execute}}